RedHatNordicsSA/linux4win/content/lab0.md

 To your left there is a bar with "applications" as those are known.
 As you can see there is already quite many.

-These are installed as regular packages, the storage package is installed using yum (dnf)
+Some of these are installed as regular packages, the storage package is installed using yum (dnf)

 ```
 yum install cockpit-storaged